Koroisau's Origin career could be done at one, per report | NRL News | Zero Tackle

 The woman has since been identified as being someone other than his wife, Amy.

-Having been handed an identical set of sanctions for his own bubble breach, South Sydney forward Jai Arrow is reportedly under a cloud for Maroons selection in 2022.
+Having been handed an identical set of sanctions for his own bubble breach, South Sydney forward Jai Arrow is reportedly facing ostracism from the Maroons' squad in 2022.

-When pressed on whether Koroisau face a similar exclusion, Trodden added clarity.
+When pressed on whether Koroisau faced a similar exclusion, Trodden added clarity.

 “Suspensions imposed are a bit different in my view in how we would approach it," he said.